turingschool/try-turing/frontend-advanced/dom-manipulation/index.md

 <div class="try-it-new">
   <h2>Try It: Storing Elements</h2>
+  <p>We will no longer need the <code>giveReminder</code> function you wrote in the previous section.
+You can delete it or comment it out and keep it as a reference for syntax!</p>
   <p>In your Glitch project, declare two variables.
 One should store the <code>button</code> and the other should store the <code>section</code> in the HTML file.</p>

   <div class="help-container">